Cerys Matthews: Since 2010

+In 2022 and 2023 Minneapolis' Theater Latté Da performed Cerys and Mason Neely’s A Child's Christmas in Wales by Dylan Thomas as a live staged musical.

 In March 2025 she was guest of honour at the banquet for BBC's Great British Menu at Blenheim Palace.

+Also in 2025 she sang her new compositions for Under Milk Wood in the British Embassy, Paris in collaboration with Qanun maestra, Maya Youssef.
+To mark St David’s Day and International Women’s Day with the British Ambassador to France, Dame Menna Rawlings, the First Minister of Wales, Eluned Morgan and the Poet Laureate of Wales, Mererid Hopwood.

 Awards and recognitions

 Matthews won gold at the 2013 Sony Radio Academy Awards, winning in the "Music Broadcaster of the year" award for her show on BBC Radio 6 Music.

 For her contribution to culture in 2014, Matthews won a St David Award – run by the Welsh government, in its inaugural year, 2014.
 She was appointed Member of the Order of the British Empire (MBE) in the 2014 Birthday Honours for services to music.

 In July 2014 Matthews was awarded an honorary degree from Swansea University.

 Matthews won the Best Presenter Music award at the Audio Production Awards on 23 November 2016.